 Tracking a much warmer but wetter weekend pattern

 MEMPHIS, Tenn.
-(WMC) - We have a cold night ahead but a shift in winds to the south will allow temperatures to warm beginning tomorrow.
+(WMC) - Waking up to chilly temperatures in the 20s and 30s this morning, but winds will shift out of the south today, allowing temperatures to significantly warm.
 Along with that warm up we’ll have increasing cloud that will ultimately lead to rain followed by another drop in temperatures as the weekend comes to a close.

-TONIGHT: Mostly Clear with a light East wind and overnight lows in the low to mid 20s.

 SUNDAY: Cloudy with rain and a few thunderstorms early in the day and ending during the early afternoon hours.
 Winds will shift to the North at 10 to 15 MPH by midday and temperatures will fall from the upper 50s in the morning into the 40 by the afternoon and continuing to fall into the mid to upper 20s overnight.